wo-language/wo/README.md

 ### Wo is a fork of Go

-The Wo language is an interoperable successor to Go that offers alternative syntax and language features aimed at readability.
-To accomodate preference and situation, features will be modular - optional.
+The Wo language is an interoperable fork of Go that offers alternative syntax and language features aimed at readability.
+It's not endorsed by Go.

-For example, Go's error handling
+For example, Go's error handling,

 ```go
 f, err := os.Open("hi.wo")